Facelift with Dr. Samson

 - Skin discoloration

 The cost of facelift varies depending on the technique used, along with many other factors including the cost of anesthesia, the surgical facility, and any medical tests and prescriptions you may need.
-Dr. Samson can give you an accurate cost estimate for your specific needs during a one-on-one consultation.
+Dr. Samson’s staff will give you an accurate cost estimate for your specific needs at the end of your one-on-one consultation.

 Commonly Combined Procedures